Crieff and Comrie Railway: Another attempt

-In the latter decades of the nineteenth century, tourism and leisure travel became increasingly important.
+In the latter decades of the 19th century, tourism and leisure travel became increasingly important.
 The terrain of Strathearn was considered to have considerable natural beauty, but the difficulty of transport to Comrie meant that there was a disadvantage compared to locations that were rail-connected, or on the coast and accessible by steamer.

 In early 1888 a further group of interested people met and decided to try once again to get the line built.
 This time they intended to persuade the Caledonian Railway, as successor to the Scottish Central Railway, to build the line.
 The North British Railway (NBR), a deadly rival to the Caledonian, had by now made a line to Perth and it was possible that the NBR might be induced to support a line through Crieff and Comrie towards the West Highland coast.
 The threat of this penetration by the NBR might induce the Caledonian to comply with the committee's wish to get their railway; and if not, maybe the NBR would indeed build their own line.

 The committee called on the Caledonian chairman, but they had not brought any prepared costs with them, nor any indication of likely local financial support, and they were received coldly.
 A letter was later sent to the Caledonian formalising the proposal, but this was rebuffed, with the Caledonian merely saying (in a letter of 7 March 1888) that they were prepared to work the line if it was built.

-The Crieff and Comrie Railway was authorised by Act of Parliament of 25 July 1890; the share capital was to be £45,000.
+The Crieff and Comrie Railway was authorised by the Crieff and Comrie Railway Act 1890 (53 & 54 Vict. c. cxxii) of 25 July 1890; the share capital was to be £45,000.